karledenstal/companions-dialogue-bundle/README.md

 It won't drastically change the way you play the game or add any overwhelming features, but hopefully it can enhance your roleplay experience, and make it feel a little fresh again.
 And especially breathe some new life into the Companions.

+## Known things

+- It's not flagged as an ESL, as I remembered it too late & I would have to redo all lines of dialogue.
+I might do it in the future since I have all dialogue saved, but for now it's not.
+Sorry about that.

 ## Other

 Please feel free to check out my other mods as well.
 I'm working on more improvments to the Companions, so stay tuned.